openstates/documentation/contributing/running-the-site.rst

 openstates.org is the public-facing result of all the scraping we do.
 The site is built in Django and includes the web frontend and API.

-Checking Out
+Checking out
 ------------

-Fork and clone the main `openstates.org repository <https://github.com/openstates/openstates.org>`_:
+Fork and clone the openstates.org repository:

   * Visit https://github.com/openstates/openstates.org and click the 'Fork' button.
   * Clone your fork using your tool of choice or the command line::